Custom Domains

 1) Before you begin, confirm that your plan supports custom domains.

 Head to Account > Settings.
 In the table that displays your account information, if you see a Custom Domain row with a Configure link, your current plan supports custom domains.
-If not, you'll need to upgrade to a plan that does (like our current Business plan).
-If you're on a legacy plan and don't see an option to upgrade to a plan that supports custom domains, contact support: [email protected].
+If not, you'll need to upgrade to a plan that does (like our current Pro plan).
+If you're on a legacy plan and don't see an option to upgrade to a plan that supports custom domains, contact support: [email protected]

 2) First, decide on the custom domain that you want to use such as timelines.datetime.io, planning.myagency.com, or clients.mycompany.com.

-3) Next, you'll need to add a CNAME record in your domain's DNS settings to point that custom domain to www.preceden.com.herokudns.com.
+3) Next, you'll need to add a CNAME record in your domain's DNS settings to point that custom domain to www.preceden.com.herokudns.com. (including the period at the end).
+It will look something like this:

 You can find specific instructions on how to add CNAME records in your DNS provider's support docs.
 Here are a common ones: GoDaddy, NameCheap, Cloudflare, DNSimple.

-4) Next, in Preceden, head to Account > Settings.
+4) Next, in Preceden, head to Account > Settings

 5) In the table displaying your account details, look for the Custom Domain row and click the Configure link.
 (As noted in step 1, if you don't see this, you're not on a plan that supports custom domains.)